kobeeraveendran/scripting/youtube-to-mp3/README.md

 4. You will be prompted for a Video URL.
 Copy and paste this from YouTube into the command line, and press Enter.
 5. Make sure the video title displayed matches the video you copied.
 Wait a few seconds (usually no more than ~15-30 depending on internet speed) until you receive the "Video conversion complete..." message.
 6. To find your newly converted file, go to `C:/YouTubeDownloads`.

+Let me know if you have questions/issues either on here or on Discord (iGPhX#5860)